 A mentor becomes a personal advocate for you, not so much in the public setting, but rather in your work life.
-Many organizations recognize the power of effective mentoring and have established programs to help younger professionals identify and gain support from more experienced professional in this format.
+Many organizations recognize the power of effective mentoring and have established programs to help younger professionals identify and gain support from a more experienced professional in this format.

-What a Mentor Does for You:
+What a Mentor Does for You

-- Offers encouragement and cheerleading, but not "how to" advice.
+- Offers encouragement and cheerleading, but not "how-to" advice.

-A Mentor Does Not:
+A Mentor Does Not

-- Serve as a coach as explained above.
+- Serve as a coach, as explained above.

 - Function as an advocate of yours in the organizational environment such as your boss would; the relationship is more informal.